keepi-media/deck-royale/README.md

 ### Basic Items
 * Improve the home page layout
-* Add a css framework
+* Add your css.
+DO NOT USE some framework like bootstrap ou another.
 * Add charts to present data using the **Highcharts.js** api.

 Some extra functionality are welcome to improve our application